BeachAnimeGirl/BeachAnimeGirl/README.md

-# THICC ANIME GIRL/CHICK
+# BEACH ANIME GIRL/CHICK

 ![ERROR LOADING](https://avatars.githubusercontent.com/u/123834579?v=4)

-Thicc Anime Girl bot is a bot that has logging, utility commands, fun commands, and Unbelievaboat API Commands (Discord only).
+Beach Anime Girl bot is a bot that has logging, utility commands, fun commands, and Unbelievaboat API Commands (Discord only).
 The bot is available on Discord, Guilded, and Revolt.

 Prefix for the bot (On Discord/Guilded/Revolt) is: a!